For this church:

 Another wave of restorations took place at the beginning of the 20th century, as well as some modernisation and improvement efforts.
-The first repair works took place in 1901 and in 1906 the church hall was altered.
-In 1909 a new screen for the chancel as well as a stained glass window for the south aisle were given to the church by the family of the late Lazarus Threlfall Baines, esquire, who had resided at Bawtry Hall.
+The first repair works took place in 1900-01 and in 1906 the church hall was altered.
+The work book of George Walker Milburn, a York carver and sculptor, records the carving of 48 small patarae in 1900-01; these were probably for the oak screens in the chancel.
+In 1909 a new screen for the chancel arch as well as a stained glass window for the south aisle were given to the church by the family of the late Lazarus Threlfall Baines, esquire, who had resided at Bawtry Hall.
 The screen, given by his children in his memory, had been designed by Hodgson Fowler and then constructed by Messrs Bowmer of Stamford.
 The stained glass three-light window, which was given in memory of Mr Baines’ eldest daughter, was designed and made by Mr H Bryans of London and depicted Saint Hilda, flanked by Saint Gregory and Saint Paulinus.
 Then in 1914 the church was upgraded with new heating apparatus, making the place a lot more pleasant during the winter months.

 Another administrative change took place at this time, when Bishop Hoskyn of Southwell (1904-1925) created the new rural deanery of Bawtry and Bassetlaw, with St Nicholas church as the centre of the deanery.
 Since then, the vicars of Bawtry-with-Austerfield have also been the rural deans of Bawtry as well.